Keyj33k/htkit/README.md

 GetIPfromURL          Get the ip address of any url.
 AutoInfoGathering     Get infos like: open ports, location etc.
 PassGen               Generate a random password.
+Header                Get header from a webserver.
+Links                 Get links from a website.
 ```

 USAGE of HUNTER: